redux-saga/saga-query/README.md

 ## Typescript

 This library was built with typescript in mind.
+One advantage this library has over `redux-saga` is that we leverage [typed-redux-saga](https://github.com/agiledigital/typed-redux-saga).

+By leveraging yield delegates `yield*` we can now get fully typed results from our yield statements!
+So if you're coming from `redux-saga` and don't know what that means, just add `yield*` to your call effects (e.g. call, put, select, etc.) and enjoy the better types.

 ### createApi